-The primary way that parents are involved in the school is by supporting their child in his or her journey through the Academy.
-Parents will want to have an established plan for listening to and then encouraging their students when they are working hard.
-Likewise, parents may want to communicate frequently with their son's or daughter's teachers, so the parents can develop an understanding of the Academy's expectations of how classical, liberal arts studies form habits of learning.
-Also, parents should contact the teachers to share important information on how their child approaches the curriculum at home and if he or she is experiencing difficulty.
-ACA students invest a great deal in their education, and thus teachers and parents should be unanimous in their support of the students and one another.
+The primary way that parents/guardians are involved in the school is by supporting their students in their journey through ACA.
+Parents/guardians will want to have an established plan for listening to and then encouraging their students when they are working hard.
+Likewise, parents/guardians may want to communicate frequently with their student's teachers, so the parents/guardians can develop an understanding of ACA's expectations of how classical, liberal arts studies form habits of learning.
+Also, parents/guardians should contact the teachers to share important information on how their student approaches the curriculum at home, and if they are experiencing difficulty.
+ACA students invest a great deal in their education, and thus teachers and parents/guardians should be unanimous in their support of the students and one another.

-The teachers of the Academy are honored by the great trust that parents have placed in them.
-This trust between the parents and the school must be maintained not only by ongoing communication, but by a mutual understanding of the "big picture": what an ACA education will offer young people in the long run.
+The teachers of ACA are honored by the great trust that parents/guardians have placed in them.
+This trust between the parents/guardians and the school must be maintained not only by ongoing communication, but by a mutual understanding of the "big picture": what an ACA education will offer young people in the long run.
 It can be difficult for both young people and adults to maintain a focus on the long-term benefits that a liberal education offers.
 Likewise, students, especially younger students, may not fully sense the extent of their own intellectual and moral growth over time.
-When students are applying themselves on a particular part of their journey, they will look to their parents and their teachers for a reaffirmation that their investment is yielding positive gains.
-As such, mutual trust between parents and teachers is essential to convincing students that we have an achievable plan in place for them that is also in their best interest.
+When students are applying themselves on a particular part of their journey, they will look to their parents/guardians and their teachers for a reaffirmation that their investment is yielding positive gains.
+As such, mutual trust between parents/guardians and teachers is essential to convincing students that we have an achievable plan in place for them that is also in their best interest.

-ACA offers a core curriculum in which each of the grades builds on previous grades over the student's seven-year tenure.
-All parents and students should maintain a vision of what the ACA sixth grader will look like at graduation.
-Our graduates will be confident, articulate, and prepared to enter a Great Hearts Preparatory Academy.
+ACA offers a core curriculum in which each of the grades builds on previous grades over the student's sixyear tenure.
+All parents/guardians and students should maintain a vision of what the ACA sixth grader will look like at graduation.
+ACA graduates will be confident, articulate, and prepared to enter a GHPA.
 They will be confident readers, active participants, and accurate calculators.
 They will have been exposed to some of the best classical children's literature and will possess the foundational knowledge needed for further studies at the middle and high school levels.
 Of course, a liberal arts education is not one that can be completed hurriedly or with a sense only of its immediate benefit or material value.
-The formation of our students' characters and imaginations involves an exposure to great works and thinking over time, and it is not complete even at graduation from a Great Hearts Preparatory Academy.
+The formation of students' characters and imaginations involves an exposure to great works and thinking over time, and it is not complete even at graduation from a GHPA.
 ACA does not claim to offer a definitive or exhaustive education, for as the great American philosopher and teacher Mortimer Adler once wrote, "Education stops only with the termination of life; the only fully educated human being is a dead one."